schoolofdevops/openshift-labguide/chapters/02_devops_php_app.md

 ```
 ![project](images/php4.png)

-* click on the Advance option
+* click on the advance options

-In this section yoc can provides following options.
+In this section you can provides following options.
 * reference

 * Tag